 Logo of the National Academy of Elder Law Attorneys

-NAELA's advocacy work includes direct lobbying of elected officials, funding political efforts through their Senior Rights PAC and filing amicus curiae briefs on important cases that pertain to elder law and law for people with disabilities and their caregivers.
+NAELA's advocacy work includes direct lobbying of elected officials and funding political efforts through their Senior Rights PAC.
+The organization's work also includes filing amicus curiae briefs on important cases that pertain to elder law and law for people with disabilities and their caregivers.

 NAELA began building on the success of annual meetings by organizing state chapters in 1992.
-Also in 1992, the organization assisted with the creation of the National Elder Law Foundation, the first certifying entity for Elder Law.
+That same year, the organization assisted with the creation of the National Elder Law Foundation, the first certifying entity for Elder Law.

 Many members of the NAELA are also active in chapters at the state level.
 The largest state chapter is the Academy of Florida Elder Law Attorneys (AFELA) in Florida.

 NAELA members have access to a national network of information and best practices regarding elder law and special needs law.
 Benefits of joining NAELA also include:

 The organization also provides a membership directory that can help the public find attorneys specializing in elder care or who focuses a significant part of their practice on elder care asset protection and other legal services for the elderly or disabled.